Tuesday 9 February 2021

 |3:30pm||Introduction to advanced tools; practicing skills; question & answer||William Levack|

-- Associate Professor William Levack PhD is the Associate Dean Research and an Associate Professor in Rehabilitation at the University of Otago Wellington.
-William has 17 years’ experience with QRS International software, beginning with NVivo 2 in 2002, since which time he has mentored multiple research students and colleagues in its use.
+- Professor William Levack PhD Dean and Head of Campus at the University of Otago Wellington.
+William has 18 years’ experience with QRS International software, beginning with NVivo 2 in 2002, since which time he has mentored multiple research students and colleagues in its use.

 A 50% discount is available to full-time students, those unwaged and University of Otago staff.